Cycling-Vingegaard tames Pogacar as Hindley takes stage and yellow jersey | Sports-Games

 "I was improvising out there and found myself in that group and I enjoyed it," said Tour debutant Hindley.
 "It's really incredible and I've no words.
 The guys in the radio were screaming...
 I just wanted to get as much time as possible and get the win.

 "I didn't really know what to expect it's my first tour it's hard to come here with such massive ambition (to win it) already but I wanna be competitive and have some form of success and yeah I just won a stage of the Tour de France."
-Thursday's sixth stage is an another mountain ride over 144.9km between Tarbes and Cauterets featuring punishing climbs up the Col d'Aspin and Col du Tourmalet.
+Thursday's sixth stage is an another mountain ride over 144.9km between Tarbes and Cauterets featuring punishing climbs up the Col d'Aspin and Col du Tourmalet, where Vingegaard could try to put the hammer down.

+"Will Tadej seek revenge?
+We've seen how Vingegaard was today.
+You need to have the legs for that," Pogacar's UAE Emirates team manager Mauro Gianetti said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)